Call for Proposals

 Research Workshop Commitments:

-• Comply with SU policies and protocols, including policies pertaining to visitors, travel, purchasing, food and beverage, and reimbursements.
+• Comply with Stanford University policies and protocols, including policies pertaining to visitors, travel, purchasing, food and beverage, and reimbursements.

-• Invite scholars from the Stanford University community and elsewhere to present and discuss current research or publications relevant to the workshop's theme.
+• Invite scholars from Stanford University, the SHC Fellowship Program, and from other universities, institutes, or elsewhere, to present and discuss current research or publications relevant to the workshop’s theme.

-• Collaborate, if possible, with another institution, internal or external, to jointly sponsor an event or a series of events.
+• Collaborate, when possible, with other institutions and units, internal or external, to jointly sponsor an event or series of events.
 The SHC has established relationships with internationally renowned institutes interested in exploring cross-institutional collaboration.

 Research Workshop Co-Chair Responsibilities:

-• Co-Chair responsibilities and tasks commence during the summer quarter of the academic year in which a Research Workshop is selected.
-Graduate Student Research Workshop Co-Chairs will be hired during the 12-week summer quarter as Contingent/Casual employees for up to 16 hours per week at an hourly wage rate of $25 per hour.
+Co-Chair responsibilities commence during the summer quarter of the academic year in which a Research Workshop is selected.

-• Review and update the Research Workshop budget with the Manager.
-Throughout the academic year, student Co-Chairs should review and discuss budget status with the Manager.
+• Review and update the Research Workshop budget regularly with the manager.

 Application and Instructions:

-For more information, contact SHC Associate Director Helen Malko at malko26@stanford.edu, or Research Workshops Program Manager Carol Guthrie at carolguthrie@stanford.edu or 650-724-8169.
+For more information, contact Research Workshops manager Dean Messinger-Arns at messingr@stanford.edu, or SHC Associate Director Helen Malko at malko26@stanford.edu

 Browse the Current Research Workshops